High Strung (1991 film): Plot

-The film centers around Thane Furrows, who spends the day messing around his apartment and complaining about a number of random subjects like (among other things) flies, popsicles, junk mail, his boss' wife, his upstairs neighbor, smoking, salesmen, and philosophizes on a number of things such as the morality of eating humans and the sensibility of keeping pets.
+The film centers on Thane Furrows, who spends the day in his apartment in an unknown location in Texas, complaining about various subjects.
+These include flies, popsicles, junk mail, his boss's wife, his upstairs neighbor, smoking, and salesmen.
+He also philosophizes on topics such as the morality of eating humans and the sensibility of keeping pets.

-Furrows has a number of strange philosophies: he wishes his children's books to be instructive for the good of society, such as How to Start the Family Car (in case "someone chokes on a chicken bone" and "there are no adults around"), and Bye Bye Grandma which he wants to help accustom children to death.
-He refuses to keep pets because he feels they would "turn on you" in a food shortage, choosing instead to keep a cardboard cutout of a dog named Pete.
+Furrows holds a number of unusual philosophies.
+He desires his children's books to be instructive for the good of society, examples being How to Start the Family Car (in case "someone chokes on a chicken bone" and "there are no adults around") and Bye Bye Grandma, which he intends to help children accustom themselves to death.
+He refuses to keep pets, believing they would "turn on you" in a food shortage, and instead keeps a cardboard cutout of a dog named Pete.

-A number of minor annoyances also perturb him throughout the day: a fly lands on his cereal at breakfast, which he inadvertently eats; an insurance salesman named Ray comes to the door, to which Furrows responds by feigning interest and, shortly after promising to take out a number of policies, slams the door in Ray's face with the words "I'd rather be dead"; an automated survey about carpet cleaning calls him repeatedly; his boss' wife comes by to pick up a book he was writing, and he (eventually) tells her off.
-After the fly incident, Furrows suffers from a number of scares.
+Several minor annoyances perturb him throughout the day: a fly lands on his cereal at breakfast, which he inadvertently eats; an insurance salesman named Ray comes to the door, to which Furrows responds by feigning interest and, shortly after promising to take out several policies, slamming the door in Ray's face with the words "I'd rather be dead"; an automated survey about carpet cleaning calls him repeatedly; his boss's wife comes by to pick up a book he was writing, and he eventually tells her off.
+Following the fly incident, Furrows experiences a series of scares.
 When closing his eyes, he repeatedly sees a menacing face.
-He receives numerous messages from phone and mail about "eight o'clock".
+He receives numerous messages, both by phone and mail, about "eight o'clock."